Ben-Kantor/bookmark/style.md

 ## Imports and Dependencies

-Prioritize deno.land module imports, followed by esm.sh as secondary preference.
+Prioritize jsr: module imports, followed by npm: as secondary preference.
 This ensures compatibility with Deno's ecosystem and reduces external dependencies.

 ## Spacing Conventions